rak-phillip/docs-next/src/guide/teleport.md

 Vue encourages us to build our UIs by encapsulating UI and related behavior into components.
 We can nest them inside one another to build a tree that makes up an application UI.

-However, sometimes a part of a component's template belongs into this component logically, while from a technical point of view, it would be preferable to move this part of the template somewhere else in the DOM, outside of Vue app.
-For example, due to styling requirements, we want to move `<p id="content">` from it's deeply nested position to the `<div>` with `id="endofbody"`
+While this is usually how we want to structure our components, in some cases it would be preferable, from a technical point of view, to place part of a component's template somewhere else in the DOM, outside of Vue app, even though that part of the template might logically belong in its original location.
+For example, we want to move `<p id="content">` from its deeply nested position to the `<div>` with `id="endofbody"` to fulfill some styling requirements:

 ```html
 <body>